-The earliest sign is the inability of the newborn to suckle, with an expressionless face, floppy limbs and drooling.
+The earliest sign is the inability of the newborn to suckle, with an expressionless face, and drooling.
+Paralysis may be unilateral or bilateral.

 Additional brainstem involvement is also common and may include other cranial nerves as well as the musculoskeletal system.
-Grading schema have been proposed which include these other manifestations (e.g. CLUFT (cranial nerve, lower limb, upper limb, face, and thorax)).
+Grading schemes have been proposed which include additional manifestations (e.g. CLUFT (cranial nerve, lower limb, upper limb, face, and thorax)).

 MRI findings are those of brainstem hypoplasia (pons and medulla) with straightening of the floor of the fourth ventricle as a result of absence of the facial colliculus.
 Cerebellar hypoplasia, calcification of the pons in the region of the abducens nuclei and even absence of the middle cerebellar peduncles have been reported.

 Various plastic surgery procedures can be performed to attempt to recover facial muscles function.
 For example, microvascular transfer of a gracilis muscle to the face.